 What to Expect on Sunday

 1. Anyone showing symptoms of coronavirus should stay at home.
-The service will be live streamed via the St Peter Cookley Facebook page and then posted to the Kidderminster Ismere YouTube station for 11.00am
+The service will be live streamed via the St Peter Cookley Facebook page and then posted to the Kidderminster Ismere YouTube station.

 2. Those who are ‘extremely clinically vulnerable’, as defined by the government and NHS, are advised not to attend.